Commercial, Business, and Labor Law Courses

 Professional Responsibility: Representing Business Organizations

 This seminar concerns the rules governing the legal profession and practical applications of the rules, with a focus on representing business organizations.
 Materials will include the ABA Model Rules of Professional Conduct, a coursebook, and supplemental materials (e.g., articles, cases, ethics opinions).
-Grades will be based on a final exam and a class participation component.
+Grades will be based on a final exam, a 3,000 word paper, and a class participation component.
 This seminar will fulfill the professional responsibility requirement.
-This class has a final exam.
-Participation may be considered in final grading.

 Previously: